In-Training Defenses against Emergent Misalignment in Language Models: Experiments

 Following \citet{betley2025emergent}, we use rs-LoRA fine-tuning \citep{kalajdzievski2023rank} on Qwen2.5-7B-Instruct and Qwen2.5-32B-Instruct \citep{hui2024qwen2} with rank $r = 32$, $\alpha=64$, learning rate $10^{-4}$ for fine-tuning models.
 Further training hyperparameters are listed in the appendix.

-For evaluation of EMA, we primarily use the dataset from \citep{betley2025emergent}, which consists of 24 open-ended questions evaluated with LLM-as-a-judge.
+For evaluation of EM, we primarily use the dataset from \citep{betley2025emergent}, which consists of 24 open-ended questions (the 8 questions from their \texttt{first-plot-questions} evaluation in 3 format variants each) evaluated with LLM-as-a-judge.
 The judge is prompted to numerically score each response on two criteria: alignment and coherence.
 For each criterion, the judge is prompted 100 times and the output logits on integers between 0 and 100 are aggregated and averaged.
 In the original work, the authors used GPT-4o as a judge, while we use GPT-4o-mini to reduce cost.
 We do not expect this to significantly bias the results.

 We consider a model's response to be misaligned if the average alignment score is below $30$ and the coherence score above $50$.
 We consider responses with a coherence score below 50 to be incoherent.
 To evaluate how well the model learns the in-domain misaligned behavior, we use 30 questions from each holdout set of the \emph{Code}, \emph{Legal}, \emph{Medical}, and \emph{Security} datasets and evaluate these using the same LLM-as-a-judge method.
 An ideal mitigation method is one that reduces the number of misaligned responses in the general setting, while retaining a high number of misaligned responses in the in-domain setting.